 If you watched novelas in the late ’90s, then it’s likely you came across Soñadoras.
 The novela – created by Emilio Larrosa, Rocio Taboada, and Braulio Pedraza – follows a group of students at a private high school in Mexico City.
 Much like your other favorite teen dramas, the characters deal with romantic drama, self-medicate with drugs, and defy their parents’ rules.
-And while it holds a special place in many of our hearts, we acknowledge that the novela is far from perfect (i.e. the lack of diversity, the pairing of high-school aged with grown men, and classism for starters).
+And while it holds a special place in many of our hearts, we acknowledge that the novela is far from perfect (i.e. the lack of diversity, the pairing of high-school aged women with grown men, and classism for starters).
 But there’s at least one part of the show that has held up well: the fashion.
 (Another part is most definitely the theme song.)

 At the core of the novela are four young women: Jaqueline (Aracely Arambula), Lucía (Michelle Vieth), Julieta (Angelica Vale), and Emilia (Laisha Wilkins).
 The four friends are as different as can be, and this is reflected in their sartorial choices.